︎

 “This is not a dance.
 This is a hidden fight for humanity.
 This is an unheard voice of death.
 This is endless mourning for slain warriors.”

 At 14 years old, I kept a diary documenting the rigid routines imposed by my vengeful mother.
-My childhood was a wildfire that ended in ashes—perpetually punished for being born.
+My childhood was a wildfire that ended in ashes, perpetually punished simply for being born.
 I began creating choreographic works as a teenager, searching for a space to reconcile with my own chaotic self.

-I explore the brutality of war and domestic violence—the way war unleashes pain and trauma within the intimacy of the home.
-My work resists conventional dance training, striving for raw, authentic expression, unexpected movement, and striking tableaux that leave lasting imprints on the imagination.
+My process resists conventional dance vocabulary.
+I seek raw expression, unexpected physicality, and striking surrealistic tableaux that leave lasting imprints on the imagination.
 My movement emerges from a rage to survive, an inner fire, and an endless search for light, connection, and love.

 I fuse the spiritual essence of Japanese traditional dance with contemporary, non-literal movement.
 Through trance, repetition, dynamic pulse, and sacred ritual, my choreography seeks to exorcize violence.
-I integrate abstraction and narrative, past and future, reality and unreality—a tapestry of lived experience and artistic transformation.
+I integrate abstraction and narrative, past and future, reality and unreality, and create a tapestry of lived experience and artistic transformation.